QuixThe2nd/metadatarr/README.md

 If you're running Sonarr/Radarr with hundreds of torrents queued, you need Metadatarr to intelligently manage that queue.

 It's the automation layer that decides:
+- Runs custom automations/actions defined by you with customizable triggers
 - Which torrents download first (smart prioritization)
 - How many torrents to download at once
 - Standardizes naming across your entire collection